Michdev2024/Moringa-phase-3-project/README.md

 4. **Continuously Monitor Trends**:
    - Regularly update models and churn analysis to stay aligned with customer behavior and market dynamics.

 ---

-## Conclusion

-This project demonstrates how machine learning can empower Syriatel to predict churn and implement data-driven retention strategies.
-By prioritizing the identified key features and acting on the recommendations, Syriatel can significantly reduce customer churn and foster long-term relationships.

----
 ![image link](https://github.com/Michdev2024/Moringa-phase-3-project/blob/main/photo%203.jpg)